 Most people don’t feel comfortable with who they are until an older age.
 They way they feel about themselves impacts everything.
 Thus learning how to build self-confidence that lasts is one of the greatest gifts that we can give ourselves.

-It’s logical that with a low self-confidence, you don’t live your life to the fullest.
-You might question whether you can meet the love of your life and make it last.
+It’s logical that with low self-confidence, you don’t live your life to the fullest.
+With low self-confidence, you may question whether you can meet the love of your life and make it last.
 Whether you can travel the world or follow your passions.

-But I think that it’s a shame to hold ourselves back and not to try.
-Since 2012, I’ve been living my life in a way that I wouldn’t have to regret anything.
-I’ve begun making my decisions in alignment with my heart and mind.
+But it’s a shame to hold ourselves back, and not even full try to create your desired life.
+Since 2012, I’ve been living my life in a way that I don’t regret anything.
+I’ve begun making my decisions in alignment with my heart and soul.
 And I want the same shift for you.

 One of the best ways to start living your dreams is to figure out what your life purpose is and then build self-confidence in your ability to create what you desire.

 Among the many differences between men and women, there is one that strikes me the most.
 Men usually focus on themselves – on what they want.
 While women focus on others.
 This may look nice and sweet.
 We support and nourish others.
 But there is also a downside to focusing more on others.

 As women, we perceive others as the source of our self-confidence and give them the power to decide for us.
 That’s why women lose themselves in the relationship easier than men and why men feel like they need to run away to have some space for their thoughts and life (which is, let’s face it, understandable).

 I can see this behavior all around me.
 It’s the woman who dresses to catch the attention of men – any men.
 Or the wife who doesn’t open her wings because she has to take care of the household.
 It’s the gifted young woman who wants to study arts but chooses not to because her parents don’t think it’s practical.
 The girlfriend who is jealous and insecure when her man talks to another woman.